 Not incidentally, such aid includes ensuring the scalability of the system in times of disaster.
 During Superstorm Sandy in 2012, for example, the food banks in both New York and New Jersey were able to scale up their responses to meet the vastly increased needs of the storm-ravaged communities throughout the entire area.
 The food banks of the two states saw increases of four times the average monthly volume during the first month of the long-running disaster response efforts.
 Fortunately, because their supply chain systems empowered them to scale on-demand, both states also were able to mobilize assistance from across the nation and process additional requests.

 Securing the ad hoc supply chains that come together in times of sudden disaster is an extremely daunting challenge, but having the right systems in place ahead of time is the essential linchpin to ensuring the security and effectiveness of the relief activities carried out.
 Today, as the financial support provided by the federal government for these activities continues to decline, the state and local governments now on the front lines of response must rely more often on distribution systems such as those mentioned above.
 In addition, such leading corporations as Fidelity, Microsoft, and UPS are taking the steps needed to help these systems continue to thrive in the face of uncertain funding climates.

 In short, the charitable supply chain for food relief is a significant nutritional delivery mechanism within the United States.
-The public-private partnerships directly involved align their individual and collective interests, raise the overall effectiveness of the charitable food supply chain, and provide life-saving benefits to the more than 50 million Americans currently living in food-insecure households.
+The public-private partnerships directly involved aligning their individual and collective interests, raising the overall effectiveness of the charitable food supply chain, and providing life-saving benefits to the more than 50 million Americans currently living in food-insecure households.
 The success of the supply chain is dependent on the continued investments of industry and charitable organizations using their extensive expertise to help create and expand the systems that provide safe and secure food supplies to the nation’s most vulnerable populations.